redhat-appstudio/application-service/README.md

 `GITHUB_ORG=fake-organization make deploy` would deploy HAS configured to use github.com/fake-organization.

+### Specifying Alternate Devfile Registry URL

+By default, the production devfile registry URL will be used for `ComponentDetectionQuery`.
+If you wish to use a different devfile registry, setting `DEVFILE_REGISTRY_URL=<devfile registry url>`  before deploying will ensure that an alternate devfile registry is used.

+For example:

+`DEVFILE_REGISTRY_URL=https://myregistry make deploy` would deploy HAS configured to use github.com/fake-organization.

 ### Disabling Webhooks for Local Dev

 Webhooks require self-signed certificates to validate the resources.
 To disable webhooks during local dev and testing, export `ENABLE_WEBHOOKS=false`